ampae/chinatown-front/README.md

 ## IDEA

 HTML5 Framework that reuses one unchanged HTML5 file for each view that contains all the usual sections and never needs to be edited.
 The view is changed by another CSS3 file.
 Page structure is not dependent on any grid system.
-Content comes from JSON files for all HTML5 sections using JavaScript or PHP.
+Content comes from JSON files for all HTML5 sections using JavaScript, PHP, Python or any other language.

 ## DEMO